brittanyfleury/GUI_application/README.md

 * [Project Status](#project-status)

 ## General Information
 The purpose of this project was to create a GUI application to inform a gym what areas and age ranges they can expand to.
-We used excel data to
+We used python to filter and display a large data set.